 Santarpia is lucky as pie to have @santarpiagiovanni spinnin these treasures: yellow heirloom tomatoes w/ zucchine alla scapece (a mega historical preparation involving vinegar, garlic & oil- trust me it’s tasty) and the other ‘za umani bomb of anchovies, burrata 🤤, bottarga crumble and tangy af tomato 😍pizza, I’m more of a pastatarian but Giovanni got me 🍕#chowhound

-Giovanni is a friend of mine, not besties, but definitely a friend.
-I met him through work circa 5 years ago, as I had assisted him as a translator for some pizza making lessons when we was working up in the Chianti hills at Palazzo Pretorio.
+I met Giovanni through work circa 5 years ago, as I had assisted him as a translator for some pizza making lessons when he was working up in the Chianti hills at Palazzo Pretorio.
 When he was at Palazzo Pretorio, people made the trek to this middle of nowhere restaurant just for Giovanni’s pizzas.
-Ever since, I’ve been enthralled with his culinary approach, plus he has a crazy passion for craft beer and beer people are usually some of the sweetest kind.
+Ever since, I’ve been enthralled with his culinary approach.
+Plus he has a crazy passion for craft beer and beer people are usually some of the sweetest kind.
 He’s an all around good person- and one who has very much soul and minimal ego.
-A rarity I consider in the food world.
+A rarity I find in the food world.
 I could give many examples of why Giovanni is a gem, but the one which will always stick with me is when he helped me with a pretty important food story.

 The example is that I had interviewed a pizza chef who remarked there aren’t many women pizza chefs because it’s simply not a job for women.
 If any of you know me personally, is that I took this as a high challenge to prove wrong.
 So I thought of a story about women pizza chefs (published HERE)– I asked around the grapevine looking women pizza chefs and of course it proved a bit of a mission.
 Basically, it wasn’t an easy task to get intel on other chefs for an article not about them, I suspect.
 I asked Giovanni and he went out of his way to put me in contact with not just one, but several women pizza chefs.
 For this, beyond his ethos for prime quality and loyalty to the art of pizza making, he has a permanent place in my pizza loving heart for respect.